smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 ### OpCon Schedule Support
 - **CHKDTAARA**: Check Data Area
-  - May be used by OpCon/xps as a prerun check that a data area must exist before a job is started.
+  - May be used by OpCon as a prerun check that a data area must exist before a job is started.
 - **CHKIFSFIL**: Check for the file in the IFS (non-DB2) file systems
   - A simple form of this command could be used as a pre-run job for an IBM i job master record in OpCon.
 However, the preferred use is in the Call command line, utilizing additional command parameters to define a File Arrival or File Watcher job.
 This command now supports the Enterprise Manager "File Arrival" job sub-type for IBM i jobs, when the file name begins with a forward slash '/' denoting an IFS disk location outside of DB2.
 - **CHKFILE**: Check for file in the DB2 database